ReneOlsthoorn/Ground/README.md

 # Ground

-This is the compiler for the programming language Ground for Windows.
-It allows mixing high-level programming constructs with x86-64.
-The programmer stays in control of the CPU because assembly can be added anywhere.
+This is the compiler for the programming language Ground for Windows, which allows mixing high-level programming constructs with x86-64.
+The assembly can be added anywhere in the Ground code, so the programmer stays in control of the CPU.
-Ground has constructs like classes (supporting instance variables and methods), functions, groups of functions, compact for-loops, statements like `while` and `if`, arrays and datatypes like `string` and `float`, etc...
+Ground has constructs like classes and functions, statements like `while`, `for` and `if`, datatypes like `string` and `float` and arrays.
-See file `.\Examples\unittests.g` on how to use the language.
+See file `.\Examples\unittests.g` for some syntax examples.

-Ground variables can be referred to in x64 by using the generated symbolic constants.
+Ground variables can be referenced in assembly by using the generated symbolic constants.
 The compiler itself is written in C# and generates x86-64 assembly which is assembled with the freely available FASM for Windows.
 The generated code is poured into an assembly template which can be chosen.
 This will result in small .EXE files when the template is chosen wisely.
-For instance, there is a `console` template, but also a `sdl3` template which loads the `SDL3.dll` and `SDL3_image.dll`.
+For instance, there is a `console` template which opens the console, but also a `sdl3` template which doesn't have a console and is useful when starting `SDL3` applications.
 Ofcourse you can create your own template.

 The `hello-world.g` is 43 bytes, the generated `hello-world.exe` is 6k.
 Ground .EXE files will be small because most external code is loaded at load-time.
 The usage of the known system DLL's, like `ucrtbase` or `msvcrt`, is promoted.
 No Visual C++ redistributable installations are needed.
-Several game examples are included with Ground:
+Several game examples are included with Ground, like racer.g:
 <p align="center">
 <img src="https://github.com/ReneOlsthoorn/Ground/blob/master/Resources/Ground_Racer.jpg?raw=true" width="500" />
 </p>